radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 TROY Tutorial - Part 1
 **********************

 The first part of this TROY tutorial will teach you how to use TROY to write a very simple application that executes a bag of tasks on a remote DCI.
 You will go through three phases, starting from installing TROY, then configuring it, and finally running your application.

 Installation
 ============
-Please follow the instructions to install TROY from GitHub at :ref:`installation_for_github`.
+Please follow the instructions to install TROY from GitHub at :ref:`installation_from_github`.

 Execution of a Bag of Tasks
 ===========================
-We start by looking at work TROY can do for you then we move on and see how it does it.
+We start by looking at **what** TROY can do for you, then we move on and see **how** it does it.
 In order to run an application with say 10 tasks, each running an instance of gromacs with an input file and producing some output files, do the following:

 1. Move into the directory ``tutorial``;
 2. Use your preferred editor to edit the file ``config_application.json``;
-3. Enter your username in: ``"username"     : "<your_user_name>"``;
+3. Enter your username in where you see: ``"username" : "<your_user_name>"``;
 4. Enter 10 in: ``"bag_size" : <number_of_task>``;
 5. Save the file;
 6. Run the following commands: